US Senate career of Hillary Clinton: Second term

 Confirmation hearings before the Senate Foreign Relations Committee began on January 13, 2009, a week before the Obama inauguration; two days later, the Committee voted 16–1 to approve Clinton.
 Republican Senator David Vitter of Louisiana was the lone dissenting vote in the committee.
-In anticipation of her confirmation as the 67th Secretary of State, Clinton attended an emotional farewell party on January 14, where said that being in the Senate "has been the greatest experience of my life" and that departing was "like leaving family".
+In anticipation of her confirmation as the 67th Secretary of State, Clinton attended an emotional farewell party on January 14, where she said that being in the Senate "has been the greatest experience of my life" and that departing was "like leaving family".
 Clinton cast her last Senate vote on January 15, supporting the release of the second $350 billion for the Troubled Assets Relief Program, a measure which passed 52–42.
 She gave a final Senate address later that day, spending much of her time thanking her fellow members for their support after the events of September 11 and taking the unusual step of entering all of her staff's names into the Congressional Record.
 Later that night, she attended the final fundraiser possible to help retire her presidential campaign debt.
 The Manhattan event featured Jon Bon Jovi, and Clinton said it was a "very nostalgic and bittersweet time"; when she also said it was her last political event, some in the crowd of supporters shouted out "2016".

 Following the inauguration of Obama, Clinton's confirmation was not done by voice vote the same day, due to objections from Republican Senator John Cornyn of Texas, who was still concerned about financial disclosure procedures related to Bill Clinton.
 Clinton was then confirmed as Secretary of State in the Senate by a roll call vote of 94–2 on January 21, 2009.
 Vitter and Republican Jim DeMint of South Carolina voted against the confirmation.
 Clinton was administered the oath of office of Secretary of State by longtime friend Judge Kathryn A. Oberly, and resigned from the Senate the same day.
 On January 23, 2009, New York Governor David Paterson named Congresswoman Kirsten Gillibrand as Clinton's successor.